June 25-29, 2014

 Besides absorbing a variety of cultural and stylistic music, daily technical sessions will be on the schedule.
 A vocal warm-up class starts off each morning, and a class focusing on proper breathing, tone production, and care of your voice is offered each day.

 The workshop is open to everyone.
 Differing levels of ability are expected, and the faculty will respond to participant need accordingly.
 If you’re on the beginning end of the spectrum, you’ll find an ample slate of classes to address your needs; likewise, advanced singers will find plenty to challenge them.
-There’ll be four full days of intensive study, community building, singing, public performances, dances, house parties, song swaps, and participant showcases.
+There’ll be three full days of intensive study, community building, singing, public performances, dances, house parties, song swaps, and participant showcases.

 If you can’t help singing, or if you’ve always wanted to sing with people but for whatever reason you don’t, you should plan to be at this workshop.